the-punisher-29/TripSync/README.md

 - Go to the Firebase Console.
 - Create a new project if you haven’t already.

-### Add Your App to Firebase
+### Add the App to Firebase

 - In the Firebase Console, select your project.
 - Click on the “Add app” button.
-- Choose the Android platform and follow the instructions to register your app.
+- Choose the Android platform and follow the instructions to register the app.
-- Download the google-services.json file and place it in the app/ directory of your Android project.
+- Download the google-services.json file and place it in the app/ directory of the Android project.

 ### Add Firebase Dependencies
-- In your project-level build.gradle file, add the Google services classpath in the dependencies section:
+- In the project-level build.gradle file, add the Google services classpath in the dependencies section:

  ```bash
 gradle